anika253/convocationPortal123/README.md

 > _Coming Soon_ — Will be hosted on **Render** / **Vercel** with Docker support.

+---

 ## 🚀 Project Overview

 **Convo Portal** is built to improve student-faculty interactions by creating a one-stop portal for:
-- Document sharing (assignments, notices, etc.)
+- Document sharing (assignments, notices, certificates)
 - Role-based dashboards
 - File history and access logs
-- Upcoming: AI Chatbot support to guide users
+- 🧠 Gemini Chatbot integration for guided assistance
-- Dockerized setup for seamless deployment and scalability
+- 🐳 Docker-ready architecture for smooth deployment

 ---